 Meanwhile, kratom is an all-natural herbal supplement with versatile effects even in the realm of athletic performance and competition.

-In this article, we will explore how and why painkillers and opioids have become popular among athletes, bodybuilders, and others seeking to enhance their performance and extend their potential.
+In this article, we will explore how and why painkillers have become popular among athletes, bodybuilders, and others seeking to enhance their performance and extend their potential.

 We will also show the dangers in that trend.
 We will offer some anecdotal information shared by fitness experts regarding kratom’s use by athletes and bodybuilders.
 Finally, we’ll examine some of the research that suggests reasons why kratom might be a better choice.

 There have been multiple studies about the use of anabolic steroids as performance enhancers.